-In the clinical setting, the term transference refers to the relationship between patient and analyst, as it develops during treatment.
-In analysis, as something is transferred, from past to present, into the room where the analysand finds herself and to the person of the analyst, situations are worked through not by remembering, but by re-living and re-enacting them.
-Of course, transference is evident in most relationships (friends, teaching situations, PhD supervision) but the context of analysis, the privileged enclosure, the rules of engagement, and the analytic hour-the tool of analysis, which allows unseen things to be made visible- heighten it.
+LG In the clinical setting, the term 'transference' refers to the relationship between patient and analyst as it develops during treatment.
+In analysis, as something is transferred, from past to present, into the room where the analysed finds herself and to the person of the analyst, situations are worked through not by remembering, but by re-living and reenacting them.12 Of course, transference is evident in most relationships (friends, teaching situations, our supervision relation) but the context of analysis, the privileged enclosure,13 the rules of engagement, and the analytic hour14-the tool of analysis, which allows unseen things to be made visible- heighten it.
 The same is true of the supervision.
 Transference has a transforming effect.
-If transference is love, as Freud asserted, that love is first and foremost a love of knowledge (wissentrieb).
-The problem is how to make that knowledge visible to others.
+If transference is love, as Freud asserted, that love is first and foremost a love of knowledge (wissentrieb).15 The problem is how to make that knowledge visible to others.